ESMValGroup/ESMValTool_Tutorial/_episodes/10-development-setup.md

 From now on, we will assume that the installation is going to be done through conda.

-Ideally, you should create a conda environment for ESMValTool, so it is independent from any other Python tools present in the system.
+Ideally, you should create a dedicated conda environment for ESMValTool, so it is independent from any other Python tools present in the system.

 To create an environment, go to the directory containing the ESMValTool source